Equal, Splenda, Sweet'N Low — artificial sweeteners have been household names for decades, but the debate surrounding their safety hasn't let up.

 It's Unclear if Your Risk of Getting Cancer Will Rise

-The connection between artificial sweetener intake and cancer risk has been a concern since the 1970s when a major study published in the journal Environmental Health Perspectives reported that saccharin (aka Sweet'N Low) was associated with a greater incidence of bladder cancer in lab rats and mice.
+This debate sprung up in the 1970s, when a major study published in the journal Environmental Health Perspectives reported that saccharin (aka Sweet'N Low) was associated with a greater incidence of bladder cancer in lab rats and mice.

 Those findings led the government to slap warning labels on any product containing the sweetener in 1977.
 Since then, a number of studies have reported that the sweetener is not, in fact, cancer-causing in humans.
 As a result, the National Institutes of Health (NIH) said in 2000 that saccharin should no longer be considered a potential carcinogen, per the FDA.